The sociology minor requires a minimum of 18 credit hours.

 Electives in the Behavioral Sciences

 Courses used as electives for one behavioral science major or minor (criminology, psychology or sociology) may not also satisfy elective requirements for another behavioral science major or minor.
-Courses in the behavioral neuroscience minor may be used as electives for the psychology major or minor.
+Courses in the global and transnational studies minor may be used as electives for the sociology major or minor.
 Likewise, courses in the community health minor may be used as electives for the sociology major or minor.